TheWolverine - Jim Harbaugh Preparing Team For 'Three Game War' To Finish The Season

 U-M has an opportunity to rest and prepare at the same time with not having a game this weekend.

 "Physically, we’ve got to get them rested, got to get them prepared," Harbaugh said when asked of what he's asking from his players this week.
-"I’m going to take some of the physicality to how we prepare in practice.
+"I’m going to take some of the physicality out of how we prepare in practice ...
 Mentally getting them ready for a three-game war coming up, none more important than the one we play against Michigan State.
 We’ll keep the blinders on that."

 Notes